-- For nationals from member states, the deadline will be sometime in September 2020 (exact deadline date will be published later) for fellowships starting in 2021 (apply for Senior Research Fellowship Programme: Theoretical & Experimental Physics).
+- For nationals from member states, the deadline will be September 1st, 2020 at noon (12:00 CET) for fellowships starting in 2021 (apply for Senior Research Fellowship Programme: Theoretical & Experimental Physics) Candidates can apply here.

 - For nationals of other countries, there are non-member state fellowships.
-The deadline will be sometime in October 2020 (exact deadline date will be published later) for fellowships starting in 2021 (apply for Non-Member State Postdoc Fellowship Programme (Theoretical Physics)).
+The deadline is October 15th, 2020 at noon (12:00 CET) for fellowships starting in 2021 (apply for Non-Member State Postdoc Fellowship Programme (Theoretical Physics)).
+Candidates can apply here.

 CERN-TH Fellowships are normally awarded for a two years and exceptionally for three years.
 On average the number of CERN-TH Fellows present in the member and non-member categories is about 27 and 4, respectively.

 Fellow contracts usually start in the autumn of a given year (October).

 The Theory Division also hosts other Fellows who are paid through external sources (Marie-Curie Fellows, Fellows supported by ERC grants, special national programmes, etc.).
 While it is possible to have such a fellowship and subsequently a CERN fellowship or vice versa, the total time spent as a fellow at CERN may not exceed three years.

 Please keep in mind the early (late August or early September) deadline for member-state postdocs: almost every year we have a number of good but late applicants who cannot be considered.
 Unfortunately these deadlines lie beyond our control.
 While the CERN-wide fellowships also have openings with a March deadline, those openings do not include any theory fellowships.